Whitepaperv2 · ethereum mainnet

 • emergencyWithdrawToken explicitly operates on IERC20 only, not IERC1155.
 It cannot move NFTs.

+BuyerContractV2 is byte-identical to V1's audited BuyerContract (only the name differs).
 Even the Safe multisig owner, with full admin rights, cannot sell or transfer a single NFT out of the treasury.
 It is a one-way sink.

 4.2 Liquidity pool is permanently locked

-At GenesisSale.finalize(), the 5% LP reserve (3.47M $THODL) is paired with 8.1 ETH from sale proceeds and deposited into a fresh Uniswap V2 pool.
-The LP tokens returned by addLiquidityETH are sent directly to 0x000000000000000000000000000000000000dEaD — the canonical burn address.
+The LP is dev-seeded off-protocol from Meme card mint revenue and the LP tokens are sent to 0x000000000000000000000000000000000000dEaD — the canonical burn address.
 Nobody, including the deployer, holds the keys to that address.

 Consequences: